 Baby Sleep Regressions: Ages and Everything You Need To Know to Handle Them

-A sleep regression describes a period of time (~3 to 6 weeks) when a baby or toddler who has been sleeping well suddenly starts waking at night, taking short naps and/or skipping naps for no apparent reason.
+A sleep regression describes a time (~3 to 6 weeks) when a baby or toddler who has been sleeping well suddenly starts waking at night, taking short naps, or skipping naps for no apparent reason.
 Parents often describe being caught totally off guard.
-You think you have conquered all your baby’s sleep challenges, when suddenly, out of nowhere, you’re back to constant night wakings and nonexistent naps.
+You think you have conquered all your baby’s sleep challenges when suddenly, you’re back to constant night wakings and nonexistent naps.
+Frustrating, to say the least!!

 How Long Do Sleep Regressions Last?